gobeyondidentity/developer-docs/contributor-guide/style-guide.md

 ## Tips and tricks

 Use this section to suggest hints to help writers create more effective copy for this message type.
-For example, offer guidance on how to approach message types that appear in more than one context.
+For example, offer guidance on approaching message types that appear in more than one context.

 - Add your tip here